Vanpat95/VBA-Showcase/README.md

-# VBA-challenge

-Background

-You are well on your way to becoming a programmer and Excel expert!
-In this homework assignment, you will use VBA scripting to analyze generated stock market data.

-Instructions

-Create a script that loops through all the stocks for one year and outputs the following information:
+Created a script that loops through all the stocks for one year and outputs the following information:

 The ticker symbol